 Once you know what furniture types you need, scale becomes critical.
 Furniture must be proportional to room size.

 In apartments under 800 square feet, choose sofas with slim arms and shallow depth.
-The thickness of sofa arms alone can consume valuable space—a track arm takes up significantly less than a rolled arm without sacrificing seating.
+The thickness of sofa arms alone can consume valuable space.
+A track arm takes up significantly less than a rolled arm without sacrificing seating.

 Furniture with exposed legs appears lighter than boxy designs sitting directly on the floor, contributing to visual openness even when the footprint is identical.